 Alternative: kokmateriÄli sale (§11.8 IIN likums)

-The sale of harvested timber attracts a different standard expense allowance ā 50%.
+The sale of harvested timber carries a different statutory expense allowance ā 50%.
 It compensates for the actual harvesting costs: harvester contractor, forwarder, roads, stacking, and assortment sorting.

 20% Ć (1 ā 0.50) = 10% of gross revenue.